urjiiko1/GradeEvaluator/README.md

 # 🎓 Grade Evaluator Web Application

-A simple web application built with Flask that allows users to input a numerical grade and receive a corresponding letter grade (A+, A-, B+, etc.) or an "Invalid input" message if the grade is outside the 1-100 range.
+A simple Web Application built with Flask that allows users to input a numerical grade and receive a corresponding letter grade  or an "Invalid input" message if the grade is outside the 1-100 range.
 The app features a clean, responsive user interface styled with CSS.

 ---